Mona0102/TikTok-Trend-Detection/README.md

 - There are some data before the recent 6 months (before 12/2021)
 - The slope of the recent 6 months is positive

+The code produced lists of bigrams that exhibit these trends.

 ### [User Guide](https://github.com/Mona0102/TikTok-Trend-Detection/blob/main/Code/User%20Guide%20Analysis%20Using%20TikTok.pdf)
-The User Guide in the Code folder provides more details about the code and how the IT department can use it.
+Kodi created a User Guide for the client's IT department to better understand the code.

 ### Limitations
 - The API cannot extract all the videos from one hashtag.